About Solid Carbon

 Research conducted by the Solid Carbon project partners has addressed many of the potential or perceived risk factors to confirm that CO2 can safely be injected and stored below the impermeable seafloor, permanently removing it from the atmosphere.

-We modelled and calculated that there is almost no risk (less than 1%) of causing seismic movement at Cascadia Basin, and a further demonstration will verify these results in the field.
+We calculated that there is effectively no risk of causing seismic movement at Cascadia Basin in a large-scale scenario, and the demonstration will corroborate these results in the field.

 The Solid Carbon team also concluded from comprehensive modelling that the dense sediments overlaying the permeable basalt injection site will seal in the CO2 below.
 Should the CO2 unexpectedly penetrate the sediments, it will convert to solid ice-like CO2 hydrate and form a secondary trap.
 The safety of this process will be demonstrated during the proposed demonstration at Cascadia Basin by thorough ongoing real-time monitoring that utilizes a comprehensive list of sensors, including seafloor camera observations..